 - Decide on the content.
 Whether you choose to provide the sales team with useful blog posts, seminars, lessons, guides, or email sequences, remember that you intend to map out the buying process in detail and tailor the content to sales teams throughout the company.

 Make a continuous effort.
 This process is not a “set it and forget it” consideration.
 Sales enablement training classes should be conducted more often than once a year to guarantee knowledge retention.

 What Are Some Common Responsibilities of Sales Enablement Teams?

 Few managers know the subtle differences between a marketing department and a sales enablement team.
 While marketing teams work to create meaningful experiences and interactions with your brand, sales enablement teams categorize the data and make it more accessible for both your marketing and sales departments.
-An important aspect of this is the sales engineer role and being involved in creating demos and proof-of-concept environments for customers.
+An important aspect of this is the sales engineer role and being involved in creating demos and virtual POC (proof-of-concept) environments for customers.

 Dealing with the Data

 Modern markets rely heavily on data and key performance indicators (KPIs).
 This includes things like sales figures, conversion rates, customer interactions, how customers experience your sales funnels and more.
 However, too much data can overwhelm and compromise the productivity of the marketing department.

 One responsibility of sales enablement is to collect and convert the raw data into usable content for the sales team to use to nurture and convert potential customers.

 Every company needs sales content to market to their customers.
 A sales enablement team must determine the value of customer case studies, whitepapers and eBooks, demo decks, and other internal documents like customer profiles and more.

 Sales enablement teams know which data points are relevant to the company’s objectives.
 They are responsible for conveying the right data through detailed sales reports that track customer activities, deals, and qualified leads.